MatthewAlexOBrien/All-The-News/README.md

 ***1A.
 Identifying Named Nominal Subjects***

 We start by examining the nominal subject of each sentence within in each article, for which we use the Stanford NLP Group's dependency parser pipeline, availble through their python NLP package 'Stanza'. https://stanfordnlp.github.io/stanza/depparse.html.
 Next, we use Stanza's Named Entity Regognition pipline to determine which nominal subjects are named entities (people) https://stanfordnlp.github.io/stanza/ner.html.
-Sentences for which the nominal sibject is not named-entity are removed from the dataset.
+Sentences for which the nominal subject is not named-entity are removed from the dataset.
 We repeat this exercise for article headlines.

 ***1B.
 Identifying Race and Gender of Nominal Subjects***